 Eat.
 Yes, you’re allowed to eat anything by now.
 You’ve been dieting for so long so how about a nice quality Samgyupsal?
 And do I hear Soju?
 Hell yes!
 Do it.
 Invite your closest friends.
 You deserve it.

 And you might as well want to seek some support!
 Blues are felt less painful when you know you’re not the only one suffering from it.
 Go ahead and vent out.
-There are a lot of fitness community out there that will embrace you whole and will listen to your thoughts.
+There is a lot of fitness community out there that will embrace you whole and will listen to your thoughts.
 No matter how weird they may be.

 Or perhaps the best thing to do?
 Plan for another race.
 When you’re fully recovered physically, go out of that couch and sign up for another race.
 Keep moving forward, take the new challenge, do new things as you let your curiosity be your guide.
 Start training again.
 And you know what, I learned that what we don’t normally recognize, is that oftentimes, the most enjoyable part of something is actually preparing for it.